maxgmarin/pupmapper/README.md

 > Lee H, Schatz MC.
 (2012).
 Genomic dark matter: the reliability of short read mapping illustrated by the genome mappability score, Bioinformatics, Volume 28, Issue 16, August 2012, Pages 2097–2105, [https://doi.org/10.1093/bioinformatics/bts330](https://doi.org/10.1093/bioinformatics/bts330)

 ## Installation

+You will need to install both the `pupmapper` python package and ensure that the [genmap](https://github.com/cpockrandt/genmap) software is installed (available on your $PATH environmental variable.)

 ### Install locally
 `pupmapper` can be installed by cloning this repository and installing with `pip`.